MicrosoftDocs/minecraft-creator/creator/Documents/ScriptingIntroduction.md

 ---
 author: iconicNurdle
 ms.author: mikeam
-title: An Introductions to Writing and Deploying Scripts in Minecraft
+title: Introductions to Scripting in Minecraft
-description: "Writing and deploying scripts in Minecraft: Bedrock Edition" ms.service: minecraft-bedrock-edition
+description: "In introducion to writing and deploying scripts in Minecraft: Bedrock Edition" ms.service: minecraft-bedrock-edition
 ---